Linear system matrices of rational transfer functions: Computational aspects

-where we have used the notations introduced in Section \ref{Reducing}.
+where we have used the notations introduced in Section \ref{Reducing}, and the resulting $\times$ entries are of no interest because they do not contribute to the transfer function $R_c(\la):=C_c(\la)A_c(\la)^{-1}B_c(\la)+D_c(\la)$.

 The computational complexity of these three steps is cubic in the dimensions of the matrices that are involved, provided that the staircase algorithm is implemented in an efficient manner \cite{BeeV}.
-But it is also important to point out that the reduction procedure to extract a strongly minimal linear system matrix from an arbitrary one, can be done with unitary transformations only, and that only one staircase reduction is neened when one knows that the pencil $\left[ \right]$ has normal rank equal to its number of rows.
+But it is also important to point out that the reduction procedure to extract a strongly minimal linear system matrix from an arbitrary one, can be done with unitary transformations only, and that only one staircase reduction is needed when one knows that the pencil $\left[ \right]$ has normal rank equal to its number of rows.
 Indeed, this pencil then does not have any left null space or left minimal indices and only the regular part has to be separated from the right null space structure.
 This can be obtained by performing one staircase reduction on the {\em rotated} pencil $\left[ \right]$, where the coefficient matrices

 correspond to a change of variable $\lambda= (c\mu -s)/(s\mu +c)$.
-If one now chooses the rotation such that the rotated pencil has no eigenvalues at $\mu=\infty$, then only the finite spectrum has to be separated from the right minimal indices, which can be done with one staircase reduction.
+If one now chooses the rotation such that the rotated pencil has no eigenvalues at $\mu=\infty$, then only the finite spectrum has to be separated from the right minimal indices, which can be done with one staircase reduction \cite{Van79b}.